LTLA/BiocWorkflow2015/converted/workflow.md

 ### Complex DB across a broad region

-Complex DB refers to situations where multiple DB events are occuring within the same enriched region.
+Complex DB refers to situations where multiple DB events are occurring within the same enriched region.
 These are identified as those clusters that contain windows changing in both directions.
 Here, the second-ranking complex cluster is selected for visualization
     (the top-ranking complex cluster is adjacent to the region used in the previous example, so another region is chosen for some variety).